De Beer's Pass, KwaZulu-Natal

 De Beer's Pass is located in the KwaZulu-Natal province of South Africa.
 It is situated on an unmarked road between Ladysmith and Harrismith (labelled as S61 on Google Maps) in the neighbouring Free State province.

-This pass should not be confused with another pass of the same name located in South Africa's Eastern Cape province.

 N3 realignment

-A proposal has been made to reroute the nearby N3 national road over De Beer's Pass.
+A proposal was made to reroute the nearby N3 national road over De Beer's Pass.
 The proposed new alignment would shorten the route between Durban and Johannesburg by 14 km and have a more gentle gradient (easier route for trucks) than the existing Van Reenen's Pass.

-In March 2017, it was decided by SANRAL that the construction of the De Beer's Pass Route for the N3 will not continue, as it would have disturbed the economies of Harrismith and Van Reenen and possibly would have made them ghost towns.
+In March 2017, SANRAL decided that the construction of the De Beer's Pass Route for the N3 will not continue, as it would have disturbed the economies of Harrismith and Van Reenen.